fcrozetta/toolkit/docs/docs/Json/json2any.md

 ## Original concept

-The original idea of this aplicattion was to receive a json file as input and output a sample that redacts all the data.
+The original idea of this aplicattion was to convert a json file and have the output as a sample that redacts all the data.

 Running the command: